JuanitoFatas/cheryl/README.md

-This is my Ruby translation to Peter Norvig's [What is Cheryl's Birthday][norvig-cheryl-py].
+This is my Ruby translation to Peter Norvig's [solution to When is Cheryl's Birthday problem][norvig-cheryl-py].

 # When is Cheryl's Birthday?